 Unilever currently has a rank of 165 on my stock screen of dividend-paying companies, out of a total of 220.
 Number 1 is the top rank, so Unilever is below average and pretty close to the bottom.

 However, at a lower price, it would move up the screen and at some point it would enter the top 50, which is where I select new investments from.

 So if everything stayed the same, i.e. revenues, earnings and dividends unchanged, but the share price fell far enough (and the yield rose high enough), then I would buy.

 - TARGET PRICE: I would be willing to buy Unilever at anything below £23

 At £23 Unilever would have a dividend yield of 4.7%, which I think is far more appropriate given its pedestrian 3.5% overall growth rate.

 The PE ratio would be 14 and more importantly, the PE10 and PD10 ratios would be 18 and 28 respectively, which are both pretty close to the market average.

 I think that valuation looks sensible given Unilever’s mature, ex-growth profile.
 It’s certainly far more sensible than the company’s current high growth valuation, at least in my opinion.

-Or failing that, until investors decides that companies selling consumer branded goods are not necessarily worth their current elevated prices.
+Or failing that, until investors decide that companies selling consumer-branded goods are not necessarily worth their current elevated prices.